alexanian/airtable-last-updated-hack/README.md

     exports.airtableTables = ['TABLE_NAME', 'ANOTHER_TABLE_NAME'];
 ```

-If you want to run this in production (i.e. acknowledging that the timestamps for this hack are not
+If you want to run this in production (i.e. acknowledging that the HH:mm:ss timestamps for this hack
+are going to reflect when the script ran, not when the update happened, and just setting them to
-meaningful) then you will wish to edit the mode in `configs.js`:
+00:00:00) then you will wish to edit the mode in `configs.js`:

 ```javascript
     exports.mode = 'production';